Browse Items (3 total)

 Tags: 1977, 4-year scholarship, A.H.
 Mills, A.M.E.
 Church, African Methodist Church, Betty Turnell, brother, C.L.
 Livingston, childhood, College Street Chapel, Decatur High School, Decatur IL, discrimination, Dr. Ellis, Edward Jacobs, family life, First Methodist Church, First Presbyterian Church, housing discrimination, Howard Shaw, Howard University, Huron Place, injunction, interview, James Millikin University, job discrimination, John Reagan, Lake Decatur, Lincoln School, March 1977, Marie G. Baker, Marietta Street School, Mary White Ollington, Mrs. Buster, Mrs. Eugenia Bacon, Murfield Storey, N. Union St., NAACP, National Civil Rights Law, national meetings, Niagara movement, oral history, Pennsylvania line, Physician's and Surgeon's College, Pugh School, race discrimination, Railway Postal Service, recording, Rev. E.M.
 Antrim, San Tucker, Singleton's Restaurant, Springfield Race Riots, swimming beach, swimming pools, truck garden, Warren Hardy, William English Walling

-These are the glass negatives of Mrs. George Childs' baby.
-The photos were taken by Charles Wasson of Wasson Studios in Decatur, IL in the early 20th…
+These are the glass negatives of Mrs. A.G.
+O'Neill's children.
+The photos were taken by Charles Wasson of Wasson Studios in Decatur, IL in the early…